Geetha63/MS-Teams-Scripts/TeamsLicenseStatusForEachTenantUser/README.md

 # Procedure to run the script

-   To excute `TeamsLicenseStatusForEachTenantUser` download/copy and paste the script into powershell
+   To excute `TeamsLicenseStatusForEachTenantUser` download/copy and paste the script into PowerShell

    Provide the input parameters Client_Id, Client_Secret, Tenantid and hit enter to proceed further on the script